About Epilepsy

 Should people with epilepsy live differently because of SUDEP?

 It is important for people with uncontrolled epilepsy to balance the awareness of their slightly increased risk of death with the need to live as normal a life as possible.
 There are usually very few things that people with epilepsy cannot do.
+However, anything and everything they can do to safely manage and reduce their seizures can reduce the risk of SUDEP.

 Do doctors have a role to play with regard to SUDEP?

 The risk of SUDEP, while relatively small, is nevertheless real.
 We believe it should be discussed openly by doctors with patients and their families.
 Direct and reasoned discussion may improve compliance with medication and lifestyle regimens.
-It may also prevent the family feeling betrayed by the doctor should a sudden death ever occur.
+It may also prevent the family from feeling betrayed by the doctor should a sudden death ever occur.
 “Why weren’t we told?” is a common reaction of family members bereaved by SUDEP.

 In some cases of SUDEP, individuals are found to have sub-therapeutic blood levels of anti-epileptic drugs.
-It is prudent to try to predict those who might be most susceptible to SUDEP, particularly young people aged 20 to 40 with poorly controlled tonic-clonic seizures.
+It is prudent to try to predict those who might be most susceptible to SUDEP, particularly people aged 20 to 40 with poorly controlled tonic-clonic seizures.
 It may be beneficial for these patients to be monitored by their physician with increased frequency during this period and compliance assessed more frequently.

 If a SUDEP death should occur, we believe it is important that it be formally identified as SUDEP.
 In addition to information, families bereaved by SUDEP need to be offered a compassionate ear and grief counselling.